-In the case of a backup that has become live, then when set to true then when this server is stopped normally the backup will become liveassuming failover.
-If false then the backup server will remain passive.
-Note that if false you want failover to occur the you can use the management API as explained at Management.
+In the case of a backup that has become active then when set to true and this server is stopped normally the passive primary will become active assuming failover.
+If false then the primary server will remain passive.
+Note that if false and you want failover to occur then you can use the management API as explained at Management.